storojs72/cfssl-experiments/README.md

 ##### On own laptop for hardware-baked Root CA

 This is an example of building Root CA with strengthen security on your laptop.
-It was tested with Luna SafeNet 5110 tokens.
+It was tested with SafeNet 5110 tokens.
-It is assumed that you have your token installed (a PKCS#11 vendor library is presented: `libeTPkcs11.so`) and token is initialized (SO/User pin are set)
+It is assumed that you have your token installed (a PKCS#11 vendor library is presented: `libeTPkcs11.so` - for SafeNet 5110.
+Other vendors provide own libraries as PKCS#11 implementations) and token is initialized (SO/User pin are set)

 1) Clone original CFSSL repository: